leancloud/docs-en/views/acl-guide.md

 Be aware that the role itself has its ACL.
 Often we need to explicitly specify the ACL value for the role.
-Otherwise, SDK will set "everyone can read and everyone cannot write" by default.
+Otherwise, the SDK will set "everyone can read and no one can write" by default.
 In other words, if you do not explicitly specify the ACL, once the role is created, it cannot be modified at the client-side.
-You have to modify it (e.g. adding a member) on the dashboard or use the master key at the server-side.
+You have to modify it (e.g. add a member) on the dashboard or use the master key at the server-side.
 In the sample below, we grant write permission to the creator of the role (the current user).
 In real projects, you should specify the ACL value according to the need of your application.